Pleasant Valley Wildlife Sanctuary

 Pleasant Valley Wildlife Sanctuary is a 1405 acre wildlife sanctuary located in Lenox, Massachusetts owned by the Massachusetts Audubon Society.
 There are 7 miles of trails and a large pond on Yokun Brook.
-One trail hikes to the summit of Lenox Mountain (2126 feet).
+The Overbrook Trail leads to the summit of Lenox Mountain (2126 feet).

 Pleasant Valley has an outdoor summer day camp, seasonal special events, and year-round educational programs for preschoolers to adults.

 History

 The sanctuary was founded in 1929, when members of the Lenox Garden Club established a new organization, the Pleasant Valley Bird and Wildflower Sanctuary.
 The first director was Maurice Broun.
 The sanctuary was acquired by Mass Audubon in 1950.